Thursday, November 16, 2023

 to swerve past the i’m-fine-and-you,

-scorned by the bell curves in its flight,
+a flight scorned by the bell curves,

 those judgemental poles

-lodged stolid in a social swamp.
+lodged solid in a social swamp.

-and the reptile of that ruck,
+the reptile of that ruck,

 it was hungry and stubborn,